-This protein granola is as simple as mixing the dry ingredients together before adding your two liquid ingredients—sugar free syrup and light butter.
+This protein granola is as simple as mixing the dry ingredients together before adding your wet ingredients.

 Also, be sure to keep an eye towards the end of baking if you use a real sugar syrup or honey since it can go from perfect to burned rather quickly.

-Once you have your everything mixed together, simple spread the pumpkin spice granola mixture onto a baking sheet, leaving as many gaps as possible.
+Once you have everything mixed together, simply spread the pumpkin spice granola mixture onto a baking sheet, leaving as many gaps as possible.

 Bake it, cool it, crumble it, and you’re done!